RepTools/BlenderTools/README.md

 ## Update DB (Plugin)
 Updates the sqlite database in sharepoint with an updated color-object map

-## PerCamRender
-Renders the scene from all cameras in the scene

 ## Set Origin
 Sets the origin of each object to the center of its bounding box